Skip to content

 Please consult this page to correctly use the official KU Leuven brand templates.

-PPW Faculty calendar
+PPW faculty calendar

+It's good practice to announce your PPW presentations in the faculty calendar.
 Typically, Kirsten Blommaerts coordinates B&C level announcements.
 If she's unavailable, follow these steps:

 1. Go to the PPW faculty calendar